-Studies 1 and 2 presented participants with claim compensation scenarios (painting and camera), whereas Studies 4 and 5 presented purchase insurance scenarios (vase and clock).
-Thes studies had three types of dependent variables (DVs): 1) maximum hours participants were willing to spend driving to claim compensation (hours DV), 2) maximum amount participants were willing to pay for the insurance (pay DV), and 3) likelihood for claiming the compensation or purchasing the insurance (likelihood DV).
-Each scenario included only one DV.

-We summarized the setup of Studies 1, 2, 4, and 5 and the corresponding hypotheses and findings of the original article in Figure 1 and Table 1.
+In all studies, the independent variable (IV) was affection level, with two conditions: 1) high affection and 2) low affection.
+Each study featured a single dependent variable (DV).
+Studies 1 and 2 involved claim compensation scenarios (painting and camera), while Studies 4 and 5 focused on purchase insurance scenarios (vase and clock).
+The dependent variables (DVs) consisted of three types: 1) maximum hours participants were willing to spend driving to claim compensation (hours DV), 2) maximum amount participants were willing to pay for insurance (pay DV), and 3) likelihood of claiming compensation or purchasing insurance (likelihood DV).
+Figure 1 and Table 1 summarized the setup of Studies 1, 2, 4, and 5, along with the corresponding hypotheses and findings from the original article.
+These were later incorporated into our replication and extension figures and tables for easy comparison between the target methods and design and our own.
 We built on those later in our replication and extension figures and tables to allow for an easy comparison between the target’s methods and design and ours.

 Figure 1